 This means that:

-- Landlords will not be permitted to start new proceedings to evict tenants for a further two months, extended from 23 June to 23 August 2020.
+- Landlords will not be permitted to start new proceedings to evict tenants, the Government has announced that evictions will stay paused until 20 September 2020.
 This applies equally to section 21 notices and section 8 notices regardless of the possession ground relied upon.
-Again, this could be extended further if needed.
+Again, this date could be extended further if the Government deem it necessary.

 - Court service continue to suspend all ongoing housing possession action.
 This means that neither cases currently in the system or any about to go in to it can progress to the stage where someone could be evicted.